jyzhen/jyzhen/README.md

 - 👋 Hi, I’m Lauren Zhen
-- 👀 I’m interested in UX and data
+- 👀 I’m interested in product management
-- 🌱 I’m currently learning front-end development, ux design, and data science
+- 🌱 I’m currently doing data science and UX design
 - 📫 Reach me at laurenzhenj@gmail.com
+- www.laurenzhen.com

 <!---
 jyzhen/jyzhen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.